tashoym94/TPS25-SQLITE/README Teacher.md

 Instructor: Dylan Comerford (dylancomerford1@gmail.com)

-Goal by class 3: To teach everyone enough SQL skills to confidently say you have a strong foundation in this area and to learn about the different practical applications of having this skillset.

 Throughout the class, there's practice prompts for you to respond to that will start with "STUDENTS:"

 When you see this, please type an answer into the chat